devajsanghvi15/devajsanghvi15.github.io/index.md

 [Code for Merge Sort](https://github.com/devajsanghvi15/devajsanghvi15.github.io/blob/main/codes/mergeSort.cpp){:target="_blank"} <br>
 [Code for Quick Sort](https://github.com/devajsanghvi15/devajsanghvi15.github.io/blob/main/codes/quickSort.cpp){:target="_blank"}

+## Conclusion
+This portfolio highlights how essential algorithms and data structures are to Instagram's success.
+The features we enjoy on Instagram, such as Stories, Reels, and the constant flow of posts, rely on these technical elements to operate seamlessly and manage vast amounts of data. <br>
+The business cases demonstrate the practical application of skills learned in the Algorithmic Problem Solving course.
+This portfolio aims to be a valuable resource for those interested in the tech behind social media.
+Understanding these tools helps us enhance platforms like Instagram, ensuring they remain efficient, innovative, and user-friendly.

 ## References
 [1] “Topic: Instagram,” Statista, Apr.
 24, 2024. [https://www.statista.com/topics/1882/instagram/](https://www.statista.com/topics/1882/instagram/){:target="_blank"} <br><br>